-The TMIV decoder follows the MIV decoding process described in the committee draft [2] including the demultiplexing & decoding order, bitstream parsing, video decoding, block to patch map decoding, and resulting conformance points.
-This section describes the non-normative renderer (Figure 22) starting from the conformance points.
+The TMIV decoder follows the MIV decoding process described in the committee draft [2] including the demultiplexing & decoding order, bitstream parsing, video decoding, frame unpacking, block to patch map decoding, and resulting conformance points.
+This section describes the non-normative renderer (Figure 28) starting from the conformance points.
 This includes the following stages:

-- Entity filtering (optional stage),

-- Patch culling to speed up the rendering,

-- Geometry processing (optional stage) including geometry scaling, depth value processing, and depth estimation,

-- Occupancy reconstruction,

-- Pruned view reconstruction,

-- View synthesis,

-- Inpainting, - Viewing space handling.
+- Block to patch map filtering including entity filtering and patch culling to speed up the rendering, - Reconstruction processes including occupancy reconstruction, attribute average value restoration, and pruned view reconstruction, - Geometry processes including geometry scaling, depth value processing, and depth estimation, - View synthesis including unprojection, reprojection, and merging, - Viewport filtering including inpainting and viewing space handling.

-The output of the TMIV decoder is a perspective viewport or an omnidirectional view according to a desired viewing pose, enabling motion parallax cues within a limited space.
+The output of the TMIV renderer (which can be run explicitly or as part of the TMIV decoder) is a perspective viewport or an omnidirectional view according to a desired viewing pose, enabling motion parallax cues within a limited space.
 The rendered output is provided in luma and chroma 4:2:0 format with 10 bits for attribute component and 16 bits for geometry component.
 It can in principle be displayed on either head mounted display (HMD) or on regular 2D monitor with tracking system feeding the updated viewing position and orientation back to the renderer for the next target view.
 More details on the coordinate systems, projections, and camera extrinsics can be found in Annex B.

-Figure 22: Process flow for the TMIV renderer
+Figure 28: Process flow for the TMIV renderer